Where We Work:

 - Lack of access to primary healthcare (essential to detecting CVD in its preliminary stage).

-- Society/culture does not address CVD and actions for change is not realized.
+- Society/culture does not address CVD, and actions for change are not realized.

-- Delay in care: absence EMS to transport victims to the hospital.
+- Delay in care: absence of EMS to transport victims to the hospital.